top of page

 BIO

-An alumna of the Directors & Editors Guild of New Zealand’s Women Filmmakers Incubator and a recipient of the New Zealand Film Commission’s Talent Development Grant, she was also awarded the prestigious EB-1A visa for the United States — a merit-based green card reserved for artists of extraordinary ability.
+An alumna of the Directors & Editors Guild of New Zealand’s Women Filmmakers Incubator and recipient of the New Zealand Film Commission’s Talent Development Grant, Peel-McGregor was also awarded the EB-1A U.S. green card for extraordinary artistic ability.

 bottom of page